The Crump Theatre: Rembusch remodel, 1934–1935

 Although the Von Ritz was selected as the new name for the Crump Theatre, many in the community felt it wrong to cast aside the name of the theater's founder.
 Thus, the Von Ritz was never used.

 In December 1934, new Sonotone equipment for hearing-impaired patrons was installed.
 A wide, vertical white stripe along the back of seats marked the designated seats.

 Beginning in early 1935, work on the facade began.
-The old canopy was removed and replaced with a three piece marquee incorporating, for the first time, electric lights.
+The old canopy was removed and replaced with a three-piece marquee incorporating, for the first time, electric lights.
 Interior work also continued.
 A new mezzanine was located off the balcony.
 This new mezzanine included card tables.

-Shortly after the completion of this second remodel, on 26 April 1935, Grammy Hall of Fame inductee Ethel Waters performed on the Crump Theatre stage.
+Shortly after the completion of this second remodel, on April 26, 1935, Grammy Hall of Fame inductee Ethel Waters performed on the Crump Theatre stage.

-The Meranda remodel, 1941 - 1942
+Meranda remodel, 1941–1942

 In order to align the Crump Theatre more with the other two movie houses in Columbus (The Rio and the Mode), the third remodel of the Crump Theatre began in late 1941.
 The Rio, 416 Fifth Street, designed by architect Alden Meranda, and the Mode Theatre, 315 Washington Street, designed by architect William Pereira, both offered art-deco facades.
 Syndicated Theatres owner Truman Rembusch, who controlled all three theaters, felt it was time to give the Crump a new look.
 Comparing the looks of the Crump to either the Rio or the Mode gave one the impression that the Crump was terribly outdated.
 Even with the addition of the three piece marquee in 1935, the Third Street front still looked bland and old.
 It was time to bring the Crump Theatre up to contemporary standard.

 Rembusch selected Meranda to do the work.
 Meranda had designed other theaters owned by Rembusch (the Artcraft, Frankin, Indiana and the Gibson, Batesville, Indiana).
 A vitrolite front was added.
-The three piece marquee was removed and replaced with a two piece marquee.
-Five foot tall letters spelling out Crump were vertically attached, and a single piece marquee running the entire length of the front was installed.
+The three-piece marquee was removed and replaced with a two-piece marquee.
+Five-foot-tall letters spelling out Crump were vertically attached, and a single-piece marquee running the entire length of the front was installed.
 Hundreds of individual, incandescent light bulbs pulsed on and off along the horizontal marquee, drawing attention to movie titles and showtimes.
 The marquee was also back-lit using fluorescent tube lighting.
 In addition to the exterior work, interior changes were also made.
 The ticket booth was relocated to the outside.
 Entrances and exits were placed on either side of the ticket booth.
-The main floor Lobby was enlarged.
+The main-floor Lobby was enlarged.
 Main restrooms were relocated to the upstairs mezzanine.
 New water fountains were installed in the upper mezzanine.
 They were light activated and magically shot out a stream of water on bending over and breaking the beam of light.